Winnie Soon (HK/DK) BBA MA MSc PhD | W: www.siusoon.net

-Winnie Soon is an artist-researcher-coder-educator born in Hong Kong and now living in Denmark.
-Her works engage with and reflect upon contemporary techno-culture, computational networks and processes.
+Winnie Soon is an artist-researcher-coder-educator born in Hong Kong and is now living in Denmark.
+Her works engage with, and reflect upon, computational culture, infrastructure and algorithmic processes.

 2014-17 PhD Information Science (Thesis title: Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice), Aarhus University.